-05.10.
-ASSISTANCE FOR NABL ACCREDITED STATE DAIRY LAB AT PATTOM, THIRUVANANTHAPURAM help of Central Government aided fund, under the flag ship of Dairy Development department, to assure quality of milk and milk products being consumed in our state.
-The concept of creation of state run Dairy Laboratory of first in its nature in India.
-This centralized laboratory was inaugurated 21.04.2010 and occupies state of art imported machineries to cater the various microbiological and chemical analyses of milk and milk products.
+05.09 ASSISTANCE FOR NABL ACCREDITED STATE DAIRY LAB AT PATTOM, THIRUVANANTHAPURAM - Rs 150.00 LAKH

+State Dairy Laboratory is one of the initiatives of Government of Kerala with the help of Central Government aided fund, under the flag ship of Dairy Development department, to assure the quality of milk and milk products being consumed in our state.
+The concept of creation of state run Dairy Laboratory is of first in its nature in India.
+This centralized laboratory was inaugurated on 21.04.2010 and occupies state of art imported machineries to cater the various microbiological and chemical analysis of milk and milk products.
 In addition to this, Lab also analyses the quality of cattle feed and the water including packaged drinking water.